Stochastic dynamics of two-compartment cell proliferation models with regulatory mechanisms for hematopoiesis

 Since the FLLN dynamics is a two-dimensional autonomous system of ODEs, global stability can be established by the Poincaré-Bendixson theorem.
-We first show the system is lcoally stable (Proposition $\ref{prop: local stability}$), then we show the forward orbit through the initial data $\Bar{\mathbf{n}}$ lies in a compact set (Proposition $\ref{prop: bounded trajectory}$).
-Finally, we conlude global stability by ruling out the undesired cases (Theorem $\ref{thm: global stability}$).
+We first show the system is locally stable (Proposition $\ref{prop: local stability}$), then we show the forward orbit through the initial data $\Bar{\mathbf{n}}$ lies in a compact set (Proposition $\ref{prop: bounded trajectory}$).
+Finally, we conclude global stability by ruling out the undesired cases (Theorem $\ref{thm: global stability}$).

 \begin{prop} $\bar{\mathbf{N}}' = \mathbf{F}(\bar{\mathbf{N}})$ has a unique non-trivial steady state $\bar{\mathbf{N}}^{*}$ for both models. $\bar{\mathbf{N}}^{*}$ is locally asymptotically stable. \end{prop} \begin{proof} We first show that there exists a unique non-trivial steady state $\bar{\mathbf{N}}^{*}>0$ for both models.
 For model $(\ref{first setup})$, since $(2a-1)p(0) > \mu$ and $p(y) \downarrow 0$ as $y\to\infty$, there exists a unique $\Bar{N}_{1}^{*}> 0$ such that